On the Byzantine-Resilience of Distillation-Based Federated Learning: Related Work

 \paragraph{Byzantine \gls{fd}.} Federated Robust Adaptive Distillation \citep{sturluson_fedrad_2021} is a variant of \gls{fedavg} that uses \gls{kd} to increase its byzantine-resilience in the non-\gls{iid} setting.
 After local training, the server aggregates the updated parameters of the clients using a weighted sum.
 The weights are computed based on how much the prediction of the clients conform to the prediction of the majority.
 Since this method relies on sharing the parameters and predictions on a public dataset, attacks as well as defences operate both in the prediction and parameter space.
-In contrast, this work focuses on better understanding attacks and defences only in the prediction space.
+In contrast, the goal of this work is to isolate the effects of attacks and defences that operate purely in the prediction space.
 Most relevant to our work, Federated Ensemble Distillation \citep{chang_cronus_2019} uses predictions on a public dataset for both client-server and server-client communication.
 The server only aggregates client predictions, sends them back, and clients train both the public dataset using the aggregated predictions as labels and their local data.
-They introduce Cronus, a byzantine-resilient aggregation method, which improves the resilience but suffers from bad empirical performance in the benign setting.
+They introduce \cronus{}, a byzantine-resilient aggregation method, which improves the resilience but suffers from bad empirical performance in the benign setting.
 Both of these works concentrate on designing byzantine-resilient algorithms and give limited attention to finding more effective byzantine attacks, testing their algorithms only against simple label flip heuristics.